 Conditioners, I’ve tried a lot of them!

-I have tried many conditioners on my search for allergy-safe hair products for Allergic Contact Dermatitis.
-In the beginning of my diagnosis, I had no idea what hair conditioners were safe for Allergic Contact Dermatitis.
+I have tried many conditioners in my search for allergy-safe hair products for Allergic Contact Dermatitis.
+At the beginning of my diagnosis, I had no idea what hair conditioners were safe for Allergic Contact Dermatitis.
 SkinSafe lists several, and I’ve given most of them a try.

 Another reminder to always use the SkinSafe Products website to double-check your allergens.
 Everything I suggest on The Allergy Life is safe for me and safe for most, but I would never want to suggest something that would hurt you.
 As a reminder, the allergens I avoid are listed here.

 Are there really safe styling products??

-On the daily, I use a conditioning spray for detangling and extra moisture (my hair is very fine but has a lot of natural texture and wave so that it can be frizzy and dry), a lightweight gel, occasionally a heat protectant spray, dry shampoo powder, and styling paste and hairspray.
+I use a conditioning spray every day for detangling and extra moisture (my hair is very fine but has a lot of natural texture and wave so that it can be frizzy and dry), a lightweight gel, occasionally a heat protectant spray, dry shampoo powder, and styling paste and hairspray.